-View the most recent 5-year reviews
+View the most recent 5-year reviews and those currently initiated.

 A 5-year review may result in a recommendation to reclassify or delist an animal or plant.
 The criteria for reclassification or delisting are based on reducing the five listing threat factors described in the species’ final listing rule and recovery plan.
 A species’ listing status can only be changed by the rulemaking process.